danistrebel/cicd-demo/README.md

 # Airports CI/CD V1 Proxy

-This contains an example proxy for the CI/CD pipeline reference using Jenkins and Maven.
+This contains an example proxy for the CI/CD pipeline reference using Cloud Build and Maven.

 ## Development